-Finally, I wish to thank all shareholders for your patience, support, and faith in Energy Metals.
+I would like to extend my thanks to all shareholders for your continued support and trust in Energy Metals.
 On behalf of the Board, I would also like to extend my appreciation to the management and all employees for their hard work and achievements over the past year.